 The more detail we know about what’s going in to the house the better, for example knowing where the bath is going to go is useful but knowing that it’s going to be a modern freestanding Phillipe Stark bath might mean that uplighting it with ground recessed LEDs would look stunning.
-We also need to understand your practical requirements, such ensuring we provide good shadow free light where people might shave or put make up on, or if there are likely to be young children in the house using only ‘cool to the touch’ fittings anywhere where they might be reached.
+We also need to understand your practical requirements, such as ensuring we provide good shadow free light where people might shave or put makeup on, or if there are likely to be young children in the house using only ‘cool to the touch’ fittings anywhere where they might be reached.

 After having really understood the architecture, interiors and your lifestyle requirements we:

-- do an initial lighting design and fittings/control system cost schedule
+- do an initial lighting design and fittings/control system cost schedule.

-- discuss and agree these with you
+- discuss and agree these with you.

-- do a more detailed technical specification for the electrician/builder/project manager
+- do a more detailed technical specification for the electrician/builder/project manager.

-- brief the electrician/builder/project manager
+- brief the electrician/builder/project manager ahead of First Fix

-- provide either phone or onsite support and checking as is required during the build.
+- provide phone or onsite support and checking as is required during the build.
 The amount of this varies hugely depending on how much change there is during a project (for example in old house renovations architectural plans can be quite fluid for a long time), and how complex the project is.

 - check and ‘fine tune’ the installation at the end.
 For example, we’ll make sure that fittings are angled to light the particular feature/painting that they were designed to light or that that light levels are exactly right to achieve the effect we are aiming for.
 We work with you to get the detail perfectly tuned at this point.